 Located in Rapid City, in the beautiful Black Hills of South Dakota, SD Mines offers a rigorous academic experience, supported by small class sizes, committed faculty members, and many student development programs and organizations.

-International students have historically constituted approximately 5 percent to 10 percent of the total student population attending the South Dakota School of Mines & Technology (SDSM&T).
-In the fall semester, 2014, there are approximately 150 international students from more than 30 countries enrolled in undergraduate and graduate studies.
+In fall, 2018, there were approximately 130 international students from more than 30 countries enrolled in undergraduate and graduate studies.
 The faculty includes many people with international backgrounds as well.

-here are no easy degrees at Mines.
+One in 5 of our students goes directly to graduate school, including medical school.
 We prepare graduates to tackle the most difficult challenges of the twenty-first century.
 We educate students to a high standard in a wide array of engineering and science disciplines.